borglab/gtsam.org/_posts/2021-02-07-uncertainties-part3.md

 {:toc}

 ## Introduction
 In our [previous post](https://gtsam.org/2021/02/07/uncertainties-part2.html) we presented the concepts of reference frames, and how they are related to groups and manifolds to give physical meaning to the variables of our estimation framework.
-We also defined Lie groups as a special case of groups that were also differentiable manifolds, hence being objects that allowed composition and inversion but also to optimize them and define probability distributions.
+We remarked that the only property required for our GTSAM objects to be optimized and define probability distributions was to be *manifolds*.
+However, groups were useful to understand the composition of some objects, and to present the idea of *Lie groups*, which were both groups and differentiable manifolds.

-In this last post we would like to introduce the concept of **adjoint** of a Lie group, and how it relates to the previous ideas to obtain other useful expressions for covariance transformations.
-We will focus on $\text{SE(3)}$ because of its wide applicability but similar definitions should apply for other Lie groups since they mainly rely on a definition of the adjoint.
+This last section is mainly concerned about Lie groups, which is the case for most of the objects we use to represent robot pose.
+In particular, we will review the concept of **adjoint** of a Lie group, which will helps us to relate increments or correction applied on the right-hand side, with those applied on the left-side.
+Such property will allow us to manipulate uncertainties defined for Lie groups algebraically, and to obtain expressions for different covariance transformations.
+We will focus on 3D poses, i.e $\text{SE(3)}$, because of its wide applicability but similar definitions should apply for other Lie groups since they mainly rely on a definition of the adjoint.

 Most of this expressions have been already shown in the literature by [Barfoot and Furgale (2014)](http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf) and [Mangelson et al. (2020)](https://arxiv.org/abs/1906.07795) but since they follow a left-hand convention they are not straightforward to use with GTSAM.
 We provide the resulting expressions for the covariance transformations following Mangelson et al. but we recommend to refer to their work to understand the details of the process.